Gabrielle Bauer on lessons learned from the pandemic

 Gabrielle Bauer is the author of the new book, Blindsight is 2020: Reflections on Covid Policies from Dissident Scientists, Philosophers, Artists, and More published by the Brownstone Institute.

 Bauer is a long-time medical journalist who realized at the very beginning of the pandemic that something was very wrong.
-This pandemic was handled much differently than any previous.
+This pandemic was handled much differently than any previous one.

 The healthy were locked down to protect the elderly from dying, something that had never happened before.